RedDeadDepresso/BAAuto/README.md

 - [hgjhgj](https://github.com/hgjazhgj): Created the OCR library BAAuto is using and the first to star the repository, which greatly motivated me.
 - [LmeSzinc](https://github.com/LmeSzinc) and [MistEO](https://github.com/MistEO): Creators of Alas and MAA, respectively, who inspired me to develop BAAuto.
 - [TomSchimansky](https://github.com/TomSchimansky): Created customtkinter, making it possible for an inexperienced programmer like me to create a modern GUI.

+## Other Blue Archive Scripts
+Many people have created Blue Archive scripts for different servers.

+- [ArisuAutoSweeper](https://github.com/TheFunny/ArisuAutoSweeper): Blue Archive Automation Script for JP and Global EN
+- [baas](https://github.com/baas-pro/baas): Blue Archive Auto Script for CN
+- [BlueArchiveAutoScript](https://github.com/pur1fying/blue_archive_auto_script): BAAS, used to implement Blue Archive automation for CN
+- [MBA](https://github.com/MaaAssistantArknights/MBA): BA assistant based on the new architecture of MAA, support planned for all servers but in hiatus